tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 and DPRIVE {{?RFC7858}} {{?RFC8094}} provide mechanisms for clients to conceal DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
-Private origins may also be deployed behind a common provider, such as a reverse proxy.
+Private origins may also be deployed behind a common service provider, such as a reverse proxy.
 In such environments, the SNI remains the primary explicit signal used to determine the server's identity.

 This document specifies a new TLS extension, called Encrypted Client Hello (ECH), that allows clients to encrypt their ClientHello to such a deployment.